samuelfooks/DTO-Bioflow-M13-technical-workshop/add_service/add_edito_service_slidedeck.md

 theme: edito-tutorials
 title: Deploying a Dockerized Service to EDITO
 description: From Script to Web Service on the EDITO Datalab
-header: " 🚧 Under Construction: This document is a work in progress! 🚧"
 ---

 # 👋 Welcome!